Ifo Institute – Leibniz Institute for Economic Research at the University of Munich

 An overview of the financial assistance resulting from the bail-out measures for euro countries is offered below.
 Germany’s share in the potential exposure is defined as the exposure level.

 The bail-out measures are presented in five different columns in the figure.
 The respective figures are rounded up/down to the nearest billion and this also applies to all of the tables linked to this page.
-The first (left-hand) column shows the amounts that have already been paid out, the second column shows all of the bailout funds pledged to date, and the third column shows the total potential lending volume that exists since the ESM Treaty became legally valid.
-This represents the guarantees and/or credit volumes provided via the bail-out initiatives and packages of the Eurozone countries (EFSF and ESM), including contributions from the International Monetary Fund (IMF), plus EU loans (EFSM), as well as the sums that the ECB has spent on purchasing government bonds and the Target credits granted to the central banks of Greece, Ireland, Portugal, Spain, Italy and Cyprus (referred to collectively as the GIPSIC countries).
+The first (left-hand) column shows the net amounts that have already been paid out to the six crisis countries Greece, Ireland, Portugal, Spain, Italy and Cyprus (referred to collectively as the GIPSIC countries), the second column shows all of the bailout funds pledged to date, and the third column shows the total potential lending volume.
+This represents the guarantees and/or credit volumes provided via the bail-out initiatives and packages of the Eurozone countries (first rescue package for Greece, EFSF and ESM), including contributions from the International Monetary Fund (IMF) to countries of the euro zone, plus EU loans (in the context of EFSM), as well as the sums that the ECB has spent on purchasing government bonds and the Target credits granted to the central banks of GIPSIC countries.
 Lastly, the claims and/or liabilities against the Eurosystem are taken into consideration arising from individual countries issuing de facto more or fewer banknotes than the amount corresponding to their share in the ECB's capital.
+For the funds not supplied by the ECB and/or the central banks, the net amounts shown in the first column were calculated by subtracting the bail-out funds received by a country from the contributions to bail-out funds directly paid by it.
+The crisis-afflicted Italy has not yet received any bail-out funds, but has contributed to them as part of its obligations, so the resulting net amount is negative and is noted on the right adjacent to the column.
 For the ECB bail-out funds the current actual amount shown in the second and third columns is carried over from the first column.
 The two compilations on the right document the share of exposure to be borne by Germany.
-The fourth column refers to the first, or the sums already paid out, while the fifth column refers to the third, or the entire sum of potential bail-out funds available.
-This fifth column represents the exposure levels.
+The fourth column refers to the sums already paid out, while the fifth column refers to the entire sum of potential bail-out funds available.
+This fifth column represents the exposure level.
 It shows Germany’s share in the exposure in the extreme case of one the crisis-stricken countries declaring insolvency and exiting the Eurozone should the credit line shown in the third column be exhausted, the crisis-afflicted countries be unable to repay any of their debts and the should the euro as survive.
 In this case scenario the legal relationship between the Eurosystem and the commercial banks in the crisis-stricken countries is terminated.
 The losses sustained by the central banks of the other euro countries are then independent of the issue of whether these commercial banks repay their refinancing credits and are limited to the central banks’ respective shares of the Target credit owed by the crisis-stricken countries and the share of their government bond purchases.
 In addition, proportionate losses also arise from inter-government loans, IMF and EU loans.
 The exposure level shows the potential extent of the total exposure amount in an extreme scenario, and does not represent any calculation of the losses actually to be expected.

 ECB contribution and first bail-out package for Greece